Quantum Photonic Gates with Two-Dimensional Random Walkers: Introduction

-In this work, we extend further the concept of QPLG operating on dual-rail qubits walking on arrays of waveguide as in \cite{D18}, by exploring more sophisticated platforms of quantum random walks for the photons.
-Instead of using fixed and simple arrays of waveguides we explore more complicated structures by using the inverse design method \cite{Hassani_JLT,Zongfu,Zongfu2,Zongfu3} to improve the probability outcomes of the logic gates.
-The results show that the outcome of the proposed C-NOT gate in our approach can reach to nearly 0.46 as compared with 1/9 as in \cite{D18,Ralph}.
-Furthermore, we present a quantum description or quantum formalism of QPLGs which is essential for quantum computing because it captures the inherently probabilistic quantum mechanical phenomena that classical descriptions cannot.
+In this work, we build upon the concept of QPLG operating on dual-rail qubits walking on arrays of waveguides, as previously explored in \cite{D18}.
+However, instead of relying on fixed and simple arrays of waveguides, we delve into more intricate structures by utilizing the inverse design method \cite{Hassani_JLT, Zongfu, Zongfu2, Zongfu3} to enhance the probability outcomes of the logic gates.
+The concept of random quantum walks in this work, therefore is more general than either the conventional continuous-time quantum walk in arrays of waveguides \cite{D18,D20,D24} or discrete-time quantum walk in beam splitters \cite{D19}.
+Furthermore, we present a quantum description of QPLGs which is essential for quantum computing because it captures the inherently probabilistic quantum mechanical phenomena that classical descriptions cannot.
 This allows for more complex and efficient computation, leveraging quantum parallelism and interference effects that are fundamental to quantum algorithms and protocols.
 Unlike the classical description we provided in \cite{Hassani_JLT}, the quantum correlation function description provided here ensures accurate optimization and development of gates for practical quantum computing systems.

-To begin our discussion, we consider the case of multiple random walkers in a two-dimensional lattice.
-Our results in the quantum formalism provide the corresponding quantum correlation matrix and propose the design of a photonic C-NOT gate.
-We evaluate the efficiency of this gate by employing a two-fold coincidence detection scheme.
+To initiate our discussion, we examine the case of multiple random walkers in a two-dimensional lattice.
+Within the quantum formalism, we present the corresponding quantum correlation matrix and fidelity.
+To assess the efficiency of this gate, we employ a two-fold coincidence detection scheme.
+The results demonstrate that the proposed C-NOT gate achieves a success probability of approximately 0.46, compared to 1/9 as seen in previous studies \cite{D18, Ralph}, with a fidelity approaching 0.95.
 Next, we simplify the scenario to a single random walker in a two-dimensional lattice.
-We propose a photonic X-gate to realize this scenario and assess its efficiency using a one-fold coincidence detection scheme.
+In this case, we propose a photonic X-gate to realize the desired outcome and evaluate its efficiency using a one-fold coincidence detection scheme.
+Our findings illustrate that for the proposed X-gate, both the success probability and fidelity approach 1.